tech-branch/tsr/README.md

 ## Installation

-Installing the extension is as simple as pointing Raycast at the `raycast` directory where the scripts are.
+Installing the extension is as simple as pointing Raycast at the directory where the scripts are.

+You can clone this repository or download it as a zip, then point Raycast Extensions at the `raycast` directory where you downloaded this repository.

 <p align="left">
   <img width="800" src="assets/tsr-raycast-installation.gif">